nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 Can be used in conjunction with the [`--install`](#-install) switch to skip the creation of the Scheduled Task.
 Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

+### `--no-autostart`

+Can be used in conjunction with the [`--install`](#-install) switch to skip registering in the current users autostart.
+Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

 ## Internal

 !!! warning "Beware of altering"